webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 # Solutions

 ## Servers
 The following solutions mainly apply to Windows servers running IIS or other windows based services which use the windows trust store.
-Unless otherwise noted they are not specific to using Certify The Web.
+Unless otherwise noted they are not specific to using *Certify Certificate Manager*.
 Apache, nginx etc have their own trust mechanisms :

-### Certify The Web renewal failures
+### Certify The Web - *Certify Certificate Manager* renewal failures
-If you are using Certify The Web and see the error ** Error creating new order :: too many certificates (5) already issued for this exact set of domains in the last 168 hours** ensure you have installed the latest version of Certify The Web and wait 1 week for the error to clear.
+If you are using *Certify Certificate Manager* and see the error ** Error creating new order :: too many certificates (5) already issued for this exact set of domains in the last 168 hours** ensure you have installed the latest version of *Certify Certificate Manager* and wait 1 week for the error to clear.

 **As your server has repeatedly attempted to order a certificate and failed you will need to wait 1 week for the Let's Encrypt rate limit to reset for this certificate**, then renewals will automatically resume as normal, as long as you now have the ISRG Root X1 certificate installed.
 Root certificate updates are a normal part of automatic windows updates, so you should ideally review why your server is not receiving these.

-Alternatively you could change Certificate Authority if this is an urgent renewal, Certify The Web supports several public certificate authorities: https://docs.certifytheweb.com/docs/guides/certificate-authorities
+Alternatively you could change Certificate Authority if this is an urgent renewal, *Certify Certificate Manager* supports several public certificate authorities: https://docs.certifytheweb.com/docs/guides/certificate-authorities

 ### Servers with problems after expiry
 :::tip Check Your Chain